arashnm80/arashnm80.github.io/handbook/no-time-for-caution.md

 > My time is limited, I'm not gonna waste it living someone else’s life.

+> Don't wait for the perfect moment, take the moment and make it perfect

+> Move fast and break things

 ### now
 whatever you gonna do, just do it fucking right now. i'm fed up with *nexts*. next year, month, week, day, hour, minute, try, call, chance, person, ...